 It’s one thing for you to tell the market how great your product is.
 But it carries so much more weight when a customer with nothing to gain from speaking positively about your brand says how great your product is.

 10. Increase social media engagement

 Experts predict that by 2021 there will be over 3 billion social media users, which will amount to around one-third of the world’s population.
 It’s logical to assume that the importance of engaging your audience on social media will continually increase.

-A positive, upbeat, and active social media presence can be a key driving factor behind an improved brand reputation.
+A positive, upbeat, and active social media presence can be a key driving factor behind an improved brand reputation and also getting some likes on Instagram profiles can be a good start to building a brand reputation.
 But there are many nuances to properly engaging followers on social media—too many to cover in this article.
 To learn more, read these tips for increasing social media engagement.

 With so much competition vying for consumers’ trust and business, maintaining a positive brand reputation has never been so critical to overall business success.